 40% in the first year; 20% per year for next three years

-Your payback period is the time to earn a net profit from your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+Your payback period is the time to achieve an ROI on your solar panels.
+It will vary based on their rated capacity, the rate your utility charges per kilowatt of power, and the average sunlight in your area.
 Garden City has extremely high daily sunlight levels, so you could recoup your investment in as little as 14.2 years per 5 kW of rated capacity.

 The specific required maintenance steps will vary based on the type of solar panels you have.
 At a minimum, you should clean and inspect each panel once a quarter.
 Your solar installer might offer comprehensive plans where they'll do the maintenance for you.